1. How much does it cost?

 19. Can I ask you any other questions not covered here?

-You are very welcome to, simply complete the Contact Allan Form or text me on 07520 633 111.
+Absolutely, you are very welcome to, simply complete the Contact Allan Form or text me on 07520 633 111.

 “I had an idea when I started therapy that it was quite an indulgent thing to do, that I should get in and out as quickly as possible.
 In fact, it became a regular meeting for around two years